Palrajjayaraj/TaxiFleetCommunication/UserGuide/userGuide.md

     Once a booking request is received, the request details will appear on the dashboard.

-    Review the pickup and drop-off locations.

-    Click Accept to confirm the ride and proceed with the booking.
+    Click Accept to confirm the ride and proceed with the booking or reject to wait new booking request.

 ![Taxi Incoming Booking Request Screenshot](taxi_incoming_booking_request.png)